Porges/Porges/content/software/on-i-j-as-iteration-variables-but-really-a-foray-into-primary-sources.md

 Let’s start with the claims that FORTRAN was the original source for their use in programming languages—while perhaps not the ultimate origin, it may have been the reason that they became widespread in the programming community.

-The original manual for Fortran^[It isn’t written FORTRAN here.
-I’m not sure of the nuances of its capitalization.] for the IBM 704 is [readily available online](http://www.fh-jena.de/~kleine/history/languages/FortranAutomaticCodingSystemForTheIBM704.pdf).
+The original manual for Fortran[^1] for the IBM 704 is [readily available online](http://www.fh-jena.de/~kleine/history/languages/FortranAutomaticCodingSystemForTheIBM704.pdf).
 The first thing I notice is the glorious cover:

+[^1]: It isn’t written FORTRAN here.
+I’m not sure of the nuances of its capitalization.

 ![[FortranCover.png]]